googlefonts/gfregression/README.md

 # ![Font Bakery](screenshot.png)

-Keys Q,D will change between local and remote fonts.
-Key I will show metainfo.

 **Warning: Error handling and better tests are needed.
 This webapp should not be treated as a God.
 It should be used in conjunction with good judgement.**

 *"Measure twice, cut once" - English Proverb*